Requesting an appointment is easy. Start by entering your email address:

 Each year more than one-third of adults in the United States age 65 and older fall, and 20% to 30% of people who fall suffer moderate to severe injuries.
 As we age the ability to maintain balance becomes more difficult.
 Many factors contribute to good balance; some of them are biological, and some are able to be influenced and improved.
 Balance and stability are important factors for aging adults to maintain a healthy lifestyle, as loss of balance is the primary factor in falls, which often results in serious injuries.
 Physical therapists are an essential part of a patient's healthcare team, and can help to prevent falls, injuries, and identify those who are at risk for falling.

 Physical therapists see and treat a variety of conditions related to pain caused by falls, and can also work with patients to identify and address the risk factors that put patients at a higher risk of falls or injury from falls.
-We work with our patients to assess and address factors including medication side effects, weakness, vitamin deficiency, poor vision, pain, footwear, home environment, and balance.
+We work with our patients to assess and address factors including medication side effects, weakness, vitamin deficiency, poor vision, pain, footwear, home environment, vertigo, and balance.
 Most falls occur as a result of any combination of these risk factors, many of which can be addressed through our Balance and Fall Prevention treatment plan.

 Approaches may include: